-Associate Dean of the Animal Law Program and Executive Director of the Center for Animal Law Studies
+Associate Dean of the Animal Law Program and the Brooks McCormick Jr. Scholar of Animal Law and Policy

 - Copyright, Steve Hambuchen

 Professor Frasch is Associate Dean of the Animal Law Program and the Brooks McCormick Jr. Scholar of Animal Law and Policy.
 She also founded the Center for Animal Law Studies (CALS) in 2008.
 CALS is an academic animal law program with a focus on academic research, scholarship, and experiential education.
 The mission of CALS is to educate the next generation of animal law attorneys and advance animal protection through the law.
 CALS is dedicated to: